norayr/radioactive_lenses/README.md

+My friends helped me to measure radioactivity of my lenses.
+I had some yellowish lenses, and had an assumptions that some of them are possibly radioactive.
+However, I did not know until this time if it's true.

+These are the results of our measurments.
+We have been written down only the maximum values.

+I am not able to disclose information about the person who conducted the measurments, the place, and even the device name.

 |                 | background                                              |         | front el. ( μSv/h) | rear el. ( μSv/h) |
 |-----------------|---------------------------------------------------------|---------|---------------------|----------------|
 | Asahi           | Pentax Super-Takumar                                    | 35/3.5  | 0.08                | 0.08           |